Polifemo (opera): Reception

 Music historian Charles Burney apparently kept a diary and captured the interest that accompanied performances of Polifemo.
 He also had a copy of Walsh's publication The favourite songs in the opera call'd Polypheme upon which he based his criticism of the music.

 "In examining the favourite songs of this opera that were printed by Walsh...there appears to be considerable merit in the melody.
-Indeed, much of the new taste, and new passages of this period, seems to have been derived from Porpora's songs; that the difference of style and fancy in the airs of Farinelli wth those that were sung by Nicolini two or three and twenty year before, is wonderful. ..The King, Queen, Prince of Wales, and Princesses, honoured the first representation of Polifemo with their presence, and there was the fullest house of the season.
+Indeed, much of the new taste, and new passages of this period, seems to have been derived from Porpora's songs; that the difference of style and fancy in the airs of Farinelli with those that were sung by Nicolini two or three and twenty year before, is wonderful. ..The King, Queen, Prince of Wales, and Princesses, honoured the first representation of Polifemo with their presence, and there was the fullest house of the season.
 This opera, with no other interruption, than the benefits continued in run twelve or thirteen nights."

 "Of the five airs that were expressly composed for the talents of this great singer, the first [Lusingato dalla speme] was a mezza bravura, accompanied on the hautbois by the celebrated San Martini.
 Two such performers must have made a worse production interesting; but the composition now appears poor, and the passages light and frivolous.
 The second air [Senti il fato], which abounds with phrases manquées, has long notes in distant intervals, and brilliant divisions, to display the voice and execution of the performer.
 The third air Alto Giove which is a cantabile, has elegant passages, and seems well calculated to shew the taste and expression of a superior singer.
 The fourth air [Dolci fresche] is languid, common, and uninteresting, on paper; how it was embellished and meliorated by the voice and pathetic powers of Farinelli, those can best imagine, who have been delighted with the performance of a great singer, in spite of bad music.
 The fifth air [Nell'attendere il mio bene] is a bravura with innumerable unmeaning shakes, and divisions that are now become common and insipid."